AKramer17/Critics-Metwork/README.md

 A small social media app for movie critics to share their posts

-## How to play
+## How to use

+- Open your computer's terminal

-- Run "npm install", then "npm run client-install" to install npm packages in both main and client
+- Type "npm install", hit enter, then type "npm run client-install" and hit enter again to install npm packages in both main and client

-- Use command "npm run dev" to run the client & server with concurrently
+- Type command "npm run dev" to run the client & server concurrently

 - Server runs on http://localhost:5000 and client on http://localhost:3000